-SEATTLE, Feb.
-20, 2013 /PRNewswire/ -- Invictus Foundation™, a national nonprofit organization providing no cost, face to face individual and family behavioral health counseling services with licensed behavioral health practitioners to military members and veterans of Iraq and Afghanistan, their loved ones, and their communities announces a grant from Union Pacific to scale its Welcome Home Network program and services.
+SEATTLE, April 29, 2015 /PRNewswire/ -- Invictus Foundation™, a national nonprofit behavioral health organization providing individual and family behavioral health counseling services to uniformed services personnel and veterans of all eras including Iraq, Afghanistan, Vietnam, Korea and World War II announces a grant from Union Pacific Railroad (UPRR) to continue to scale its Welcome Home Network program and services throughout the West.

-"With more than 10,000 employees at Union Pacific who are veterans, we value the work ethic and team dynamics veterans bring to an organization," said Brock Nelson, director public affairs, Union Pacific.
+"With more than 10,000 employees at Union Pacific who are veterans, we value the work ethic and team dynamics veterans bring to an organization," said Brock Nelson, director of public affairs for Union Pacific.
 We are proud to support the Invictus Foundation in their efforts to work with veterans and their families."

 About Invictus Foundation™

-The Invictus Foundation™ is a nonprofit 501(c) (3), founded in March 2010 by Peter J. Whalen, a career health systems and services executive, in the Seattle, WA. area.
+The Invictus Foundation™ is a nonprofit 501(c) (3), founded in March 2010 by Peter J. Whalen, a career health systems and services executive, in Seattle, WA.
 Mr. Whalen is also a Vietnam veteran.
-The Organization is dedicated to meeting the behavioral health needs of our uniformed services personnel, veterans, their families, and the communities affected by the ongoing conflicts in Iraq and Afghanistan.
-The Invictus Foundation™ continues to recruit volunteer behavioral health professionals to its Welcome Home Network.
-In addition to counseling, providers also consult to schools, first responders, employers, and community organizations.
-To learn more, visit www.invictusfoundation.org
+The Organization is dedicated to meeting the behavioral health needs of our uniformed services personnel, veterans and their families in the communities they work and live.
+The Invictus Foundation™ continues to recruit volunteer behavioral health professionals to its Welcome Home Networks.
+To learn more, visit www.InvictusFoundation.org

 Peter J. Whalen